 Keep it simple with this authentic marinade recipe for grilled Carne Asada Tacos.
 Juicy, smoky grilled steak is waiting for your tortillas and fresh salsas.
-Read along for a detailed guide, focused on keeping it simple.
 No blenders are required, but you’ll definitely need some beer.

 Writing this article and recipe has been a personal struggle.
 A recipe for carne asada is tricky, as there is no true, single method to grill this flavorful beef.
 Carne asada marinades are regional, just like the use of tortillas.
 There are recipes that don’t even use marinades, but a dry brine instead.

-- This carne asada marinade will work for all thin cuts of steak.
+Versatile for all cuts.
+This carne asada marinade will work for all thin cuts of steak, which are covered below in the article.

-- Flavors of the marinade focus on enhancing the beef without taking over the toppings.
+Beefy and bold.
+Flavors of the marinade focus on enhancing the beef without taking over the toppings.
+This recipe is based on authentic flavors, with a few additions.

 What is Carne Asada?

 Carne Asada simply translates to “grilled meat”, which doesn’t describe much.
 Growing up in Phoenix, you could pretty much order it anywhere.
 Most of the time it was thinly sliced, seared on a griddle, and wrapped in delicious tortillas filled with pico, guacamole, beans, and sour cream.
 Fancy places would serve it medium rare, paired with pickled vegetables and fire-roasted salsas.

 Carne Asada meat should always taste like beef.
 Each bite should have some crispy char, the juicy flavors of fat, and the seasoning.
 The carne asada marinade is typically very simple and minimal.
 Chiles and sugar taste great with most BBQ, but it’s very easy to go overboard.